torvalds/linux/Documentation/sound/cards/audiophile-usb.rst

 Jack supports big endian devices only in recent versions (thanks to Andreas Steinmetz for his first big-endian patch).
-I can't remember exactly when this support was released into jackd, let's just say that with jackd version 0.103.0 it's almost ok (just a small bug is affecting 16bits Big-Endian devices, but since you've read carefully the above paragraphs, you're now using kernel >= 2.6.23 and your 16bits devices are now Little Endians ;-) ).
+I can't remember exactly when this support was released into jackd, let's just say that with jackd version 0.103.0 it's almost ok (just a small  is affecting 16bits Big-Endian devices, but since you've read carefully the above paragraphs, you're now using kernel >= 2.6.23 and your 16bits devices are now Little Endians ;-) ).